MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### SharePointOnPremTenantName

-The **SharePointOnPremTenantName** key enables the **SharePoint Server Tenant Name** setting.

-The **SharePoint Server Tenant Name** setting specifies the name of the folder created for syncing the SharePoint Server 2019 files specified in the Front Door URL.
+This setting specifies the name of the folder created for syncing the SharePoint Server 2019 files specified in the Front Door URL.

-The parameter is **SharePointOnPremTenantName** and its value is a string.
-This value determines the name that will be used when creating a folder to sync the on-premises SharePoint Server files.
-If specified, the folder names will take the form of:<br/> OneDrive – TenantName <br/> TenantName.
+To enable this setting, you must specify naming conventions such as:
+<br/> OneDrive – TenantName <br/> TenantName.
+The created folder is then named according to either of the two conventions, based on whichever is specificed.
- If not specified, the folder names will use the first segment of the FrontDoorURL as the Tenant Name.
+ If no naming convention is specified, the folder names will use the first segment of the FrontDoorURL as the Tenant Name.
 For example, https://Contoso.SharePoint.com will use Contoso as the Tenant Name.

 The example for this setting in the **.plist** file is:
 <key>SharePointOnPremTenantName</key>